Skip to content

 3. Change your SSID and turn of SSID Broadcasting

-Your wireless router comes with a default SSID (Wireless network name), and one of the first things you should do is change that SSID.
+Your wireless router may come with a default SSID (Wireless network name), and one of the first things you should do is change that SSID.
 By having a non-default SSID, you’re making it harder for unauthorized connections to your network.

-When you turn SSID broadcasting off, your wireless devices will have to be configured with the exact SSID that you have specified in your wireless router.
+When you turn SSID broadcasting off, your wireless devices will have to be configured with the exact SSID that you have specified in your wireless router, and you’ll need to inform (authorized) guests what the network name is.

 Every network card, both wired and wireless, has a unique address assigned to it from the manufacturer.
 This identifier is called a MAC address.
 By setting your wireless router to only allow connections from specific MAC addresses, you’re greatly improving the security of your wireless network.
 For help figuring out what your network card’s MAC address is, please see this FAQ.
 Once you know each of the MAC addresses for your network cards, check the support Web site of your wireless router manufacturer for instructions on using MAC address security.